I have made a huge decision. One that changes everything for me.

 If I hadn’t gone through everything I have, the physical and emotional pain, the relentless suffering, the constant worry and everyday struggle I wouldn’t be in this position.

-Some have lost ‘friends’ due to the fact they are unable to participate in their activities.
+Some have lost ‘friends’ due to their chronic illnesses and the fact they are now unable to participate in their activities.
 Uneducated family members throwing accusations around like glitter bombs,

 “It’s just pure laziness.”